hhandika/segui/website/docs/installation/install_conda.md

 - macOS (Intel and Apple Silicon)

 :::tip
 SEGUL Conda installation depends on [`libgcc-ng`](https://anaconda.org/conda-forge/libgcc-ng) version 12 or higher.
-If you encounter `libgcc-ng` incompatibility issues, often found in old Linux distribution, you can try update `libgcc-ng` using the following command:
+If you encounter `libgcc-ng` incompatibility issues, often found in old Linux distributions, you can try updating `libgcc-ng` using the following command:

 ```bash
 conda install conda-forge::libgcc-ng
 ```

 Then, try to install SEGUL CLI again.
 Alternatively, on Linux, you can install [the Linux MUSL binary](/docs/installation/install_binary#linuxwsl).
-For better compatibility on any operating system, you can also try to install using the [the package manager](/docs/installation/install_cargo).
+For better compatibility on any operating system, you can also try to install using [the package manager](/docs/installation/install_cargo).
 :::

 ## Detailed Installation Guide